Airport Operations

 Aerodrome Landing Fees

-The Aerodrome Landing Fees for FY25 that will come into effect on 1 July 2024 can be downloaded by clicking on the following link:
+The current FY25 Aerodrome Landing Fees came into effect on 1 July 2024 and can be downloaded by clicking on the following link:

 EF AIRPORT AERODROME LANDING FEES ACT 2003 (effective 1 July 2024)